 \section{Conclusion}

-This work presents evidence that current evaluations of LLM coding capabilities may be compromised by benchmark contamination and data memorization.
-Our systematic evaluation across ten models reveals two distinct memorization patterns: instance-specific memorization, evidenced by graduated performance decay within the SWE-Bench ecosystem (in both file-path identification task and function reproduction task), and repository-bias memorization, demonstrated by substantial performance drops on external repositories (up to 47 percentage points for file-path identification task) despite their popularity and likely training data inclusion.
-The consistency of these patterns across different model families and vendors indicates systematic exposure patterns rather than isolated issues.
+This work presents evidence that current evaluations of LLM coding abilities may be compromised by benchmark contamination and memorization.
+Our systematic evaluation across ten models reveals two distinct memorization patterns: instance-specific, evidenced by graduated performance decay within SWE-Bench ecosystem (in both file-path identification and function reproduction tasks), and repository-bias memorization, demonstrated by substantial performance drops on external repos (up to 47 percentage points for file-path identification) despite their popularity.
+The consistency of these patterns across different model families and vendors indicates systematic exposure patterns of SWE-Bench Verified's data during training.

 These findings suggest that the improvements in SWE-Bench Verified performance may partially reflect benchmark-specific optimization rather than genuine advances in coding capabilities.
-The field urgently needs more robust evaluation frameworks that incorporate temporal controls to prevent training data contamination, cross-repository validation to test generalization beyond familiar codebases, and systematic cross-benchmark analysis to distinguish between memorization and transferable skills.
-Our work highlights the importance of developing contamination-resistant benchmarks and more sophisticated evaluation methodologies to ensure that reported progress reflects genuine advances in software engineering capabilities rather than dataset-specific artifacts.
+The field urgently needs more robust evaluation frameworks with temporal controls to prevent training data contamination, cross-repository validation to test generalization of these models beyond familiar codebases, and systematic cross-benchmark analysis to distinguish between memorization and transferable skills.
+Our work highlights the importance of developing contamination-resistant benchmarks and more sophisticated evaluation methodologies to ensure that reported progress reflects genuine advances in software engineering capabilities rather than overfitting on dataset-specific artifacts.